Environmental product declarations: why does the industry need more EPDs?

 In fact thermafleece are so proud of it that they have joined ‘Made in Britain’ – an organisation which aims to bring together the entire manufacturing community in Britain, united with the use of the registered collective mark, so businesses can benefit in sales, marketing, exports and PR and consumers at home and abroad are able to easily identify British-made products.
 FInd out more about Made in Britain at the website https://www.madeinbritain.org/

-SupaSoft, proud to have played a part in Bowman’s Lea – winner of the ASBP Awards 2019
+SupaSoft, proud to have played a part in Bowman’s Lea – ASBP Award Winner

 The winners of the inaugural ASBP Awards were announced at the ASBP’s Healthy Buildings Conference and Expo which took place on 28th February